sassoftware/devsascom-rest-api-samples/DecisionManagement/treatmentDefinitions.md

         "valueConstraints": {
           "dataType": "string"
         },
-        "defaultValue": "Get a new IPhone now and get 30% off iPad" },
+        "defaultValue": "Get a new iPhone now and get 30% off an iPad" },
       {
         "name": "Budget",